davidkornel/operator/README.md

 - `Name` is the name of the cluster.
 UNIQUE
 - `service_discovery` `strictdns` only for now.
 To support scalability `EDS` is in progress
 - `healt_check` if you want to health check the endpoints please set this field like above.
+Important to not set accidentally this field if you don't want to otherwise the endpoint will be considered as unhealthy.
 - `hash_key` if there are multiple worker pods that may handle your streams please set this field.
 Best practice is to set it to a unique ID like a call ID if there's one but the string does not really matter.
 - `endpoints` is a list of upstream hosts or endpoints.